dmwalker/MuSeq/README.md

 Coding Files:
 MAPS.py is the python code used to identify Mu transposition sites.
+spot_detect.py is python code used to measure the distance between GFP and CFP foci.

 Data Files:
 Insertion counts are provided in the Mu_counts file